How to Calm a Stressed Dog

 When dogs get exercise, they get to release their nervous energy and calm down.
 If you have a hyperactive dog, you should notice they get calmer after they go for some exercise.

-You might even find some new places they enjoy going to when they’re stressed out!
+You might even find some new places they enjoy going to when stressed out!

 Go on a Sniffing Adventure

-Did you know that for dogs, sniffing is about so much more than exploring a scent?
+Did you know that sniffing is about so much more than exploring a scent for dogs?

-Their brains release dopamine when they sniff, which soothes them and makes them happier.
-So, if your dog gets nervous, take them to a place with a lot of smells.
+Their brains release dopamine when they sniff, which soothes and makes them happier.
+So, if your dog gets nervous, take them to a place with many smells.
 This could include bringing your pet to a dog-friendly nature park.
 Should you choose to go out into nature, allow your dog a loose leash and plenty of time to explore and sniff.
 Resist the urge to hurry your dog along.

 You should also be aware of any potential hazards.
-For instance, if your area has ticks or fleas, make sure you’ve given them anti-flea or tick treatments.
+For instance, if your area has ticks or fleas, ensure you’ve given them anti-flea or tick treatments.
 In addition, keep an eye out for other creatures, such as snakes.

-If you don’t have a park nearby, buy some dog-safe, scented items for your home.
+If you don’t have a park nearby, buy dog-safe, scented items for your home.

 You can also hide treats around your home!
-This gives your dog the opportunity to sniff for their treats, keeping them distracted from their stressor and calming them down.
-You can also use dog-friendly human food, such as small pieces of carrot.
+This allows your dog to sniff for their treats, keeping them distracted from their stressor and calming them down.
+You can also use dog-friendly human food, such as small carrot pieces.

 Give Them a Safe Space

-Like humans, dogs function better when they have a safe space to retreat to when they get stressed.
+Like humans, dogs function better when they have a safe space to retreat when stressed.
 As such, you should make their area as comfortable and inviting as possible.

-Purchase a comfy dog bed and add in blankets, toys, and whatever else your dog loves.
-You may also consider giving them a room to go into when they’re too stressed.
-This works particularly well for households with other animals, who may need a break from one another from time to time.
+Purchase a comfy dog bed and add blankets, toys, and whatever else your dog loves.
+You may also consider giving them a room to enter when they’re too stressed.
+This works particularly well for households with other animals, who may need a break from one another occasionally.

 Do Separation Training

 Sometimes, dogs suffer from separation anxiety.
-If you’ve noticed your dog gets anxious when people leave, they might have this type of anxiety.
+If your dog gets anxious when people leave, they might have this type of anxiety.

 You don’t have to go somewhere far away to teach your dog that you will come back, though!
-Try this: every once in a while, leave them in a room for varying amounts of time.
+Try this: occasionally, leave them in a room for varying amounts of time.
 Once the time has expired, return.
-Your dog will learn through this that they don’t have to worry about you leaving them!
+Your dog will learn that they don’t have to worry about you leaving them!

 Have a Soothing Routine